 Configuring TeamCity Server Startup Properties

 Many properties do not require the server restart, but some do.
-When the restart is required we usually note that specifically.
+When the restart is required, it is usually specifically noted.

 The properties are stored in the

-< TeamCity Data Directory >/config/internal.properties file.
-The file is a Java properties file.
-If necessary, you can edit the file manually and add each required property
+<TeamCity Data Directory>/config/internal.properties file.
+This is a Java properties file.
+You can edit the file manually and add each

 <property_name>=<property_value> on a separate line.